Names of World War II: World War II

-In June 1941, US official documents named the ongoing European conflict World War II when Germany invaded the Soviet Union.
+In June 1941, US official documents named the ongoing European conflict "World War II" when Germany invaded the Soviet Union.
 On 8 December 1941, when the US declared war on Japan, President Franklin D. Roosevelt publicly referred to the conflict as World War II.
-From 1942 to 1945, it was widely thought of as a global war against fascism in English-speaking countries, including the United Kingdom and the United States.
-In September 1945, just days after Japan surrendered, President Harry S. Truman approved the name use of World War II in government documents.
+From 1942 to 1945, it was widely conceived as a global war against fascism in English-speaking countries, including the United Kingdom and the United States.
+In September 1945, just days after Japan surrendered, President Harry S. Truman approved the use of "World War II" in government documents.